pag-iiitd/DocDependency/scripts/RQ2_scripts/README.md

 3. This script will create a file named **<project_name>_last_2_years.json**.
 This file contains all the files changed in a given commit with the line numbers changed in each file between the commits.

 ## Getting functions changed between two commits (using ExtractCodeDocModularity):
+1. Open a command prompt with the current directory as the 'project_folder'
-1. Execute the compiled ExtractCodeDocModularity.class by including the jars in the classpath, as in the command below.
+2. Execute the compiled ExtractCodeDocModularity.class by including the jars in the classpath, as in the command below.
     `> java -cp ".;./path/to/project_jars/javaparser-core-3.14.3.jar;./path/to/project_jars/org.json.simple-0.4.jar" ExtractCodeDocModularity`
     For example: below project_jars folder is located in the 'project_folder' itself.
     `> java -cp ".;./project_jars/javaparser-core-3.14.3.jar;./project_jars/org.json.simple-0.4.jar" ExtractCodeDocModularity`
     OR
     Execute the ExtractCodeDocModularity.jar using the command below:
     `> java -jar .\ExtractCodeDocMoularity.jar`
-2. Program will take three inputs project name, location of the output of getting_line_numbers.py and location of .git file of the corresponding project.
+3. Program will take three inputs project name, location of the output of getting_line_numbers.py and location of .git file of the corresponding project.
 For example:
     `Enter the project name: gson`
     `Enter the location of directory where output of getting_line_numbers.py is present: C:/Users/Avyakt/Desktop/project_folder/`
     `Enter the path where .git file for the repo is saved: C:/Users/Avyakt/Desktop/project_folder/gson/.git`
-3. It will create a new JSON file with name **<project_name>_changedFunctions.json**.
+4. It will create a new JSON file with name **<project_name>_changedFunctions.json**.
 This file contains all the functions which evolved between two commits with the component which evolved in the commit (code/doc).

 ## Getting functions where only documentation was changed (using filter_database.py):
-1. Open a terminal in the 'project_folder'
+1. Open a command prompt in the 'project_folder'
     >(Assuming filter_database.py and "<project_name>_changedFunctions.json" exist in this directory)
 2. Run the python script using command
     `> python filter_database.py <project_name>`